Aenigma (film): Production

 The story and screenplay of the film were written by Giorgio Mariuzzo and director Lucio Fulci.
 Fulci acknowledged the influence of Carrie when making the film, declaring it "one of my best films of recent years" and that it was "a sort of Carrie in which there are two characters".

 Lara Naszinski was cast as Eva in the film after Ettore Spanuolo's production company contacted her.

 Aenigma was shot on location in Sarajevo.
 Some sources state that the film had location work done in Massachusetts, but the lead actors insisted that everything was shot in Sarajevo.

 For the Italian film journal "Nocturno", cinematographer Luigi Ciccarese stated that Fulci was a maestro, who sometimes did things that at first did not seem to make sense - until one saw the results.
 Ciccarese further remembered that it was Fulci who came up with all the gimmicks and effects, and that he himself would have never thought of shooting a scene with the snails.

 Release

-Ænigma was released in Italy on 15 August 1988.
+Ænigma was first released in France on December 30, 1987.
+It was then released the next year in Italy in Rome on September 1, 1988 then in Milan on October 7.
+It was distributed independently in Italy and had a 90 minute running time.